bijay135/folder-contents-fetcher/README.md

 - Command Prompt

 # How to use
+- Extract the zip contents, make sure all the files are in same folder
 - Open the run-program.bat file
-- Enter the full path of the folder example: `C:\folder`
+- Enter the full path of the folder example: `D:\folder`
 - Enter the number of columns you want per line example `5'
 - The program will run and save all the filenames to `folder-contents.txt`